andres81/Model_of_the_Psyche/case-files/society-rules-of-engagement/README.md

 Absolutely yes!
 Overload the situation described, with in addition some sound effects... et voila!
 "Get me the access to my 'husbands' bank account, my baby, oh no my poor baby... who will help me?".

+#### Defenses

+* Data buffers: Like the equivalent chemical buffers setting the pH stable at a certain point, set the psyche stable at a certain position.
+* Prevent a subject from perceiving a social situation: Not social, no emotions.
+*